cookbrothersconstruction/documentation/Employment Hero/Helpdesk Articles/How to Login.md

 1. Head to the [Employment Hero Website.](https://secure.employmenthero.com/users/sign_in)

 2. Enter your personal email address and password.
 3. If you have forgotten your password you can reset it by selecting "forgot password".

+4. Select Log in.

+### Through the Employment Hero swag app.

+1. Download the swag app from the google play store or the app store on iphone.